kpalania1/deep-gap-gpu-inference-benchmark/README.md

 # 9. Reproducibility

-Ensure:

-same batch sizes
-same iteration counts
-GPU not shared
-cooling gap between runs
+To reproduce results consistently, use the same batch sizes and iteration counts, ensure the GPU is not shared with other workloads, and allow a cooling interval between runs.

 ------------------------------------------------------------------------